sagunms/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][overview]

-Please excuse my taste for the background music in the video but it was getting really boring staring at the same silent simulation environment for weeks. :)
+Please excuse my taste for the background music in the video but it was getting really boring staring at the same silent simulation environment for weeks. ʘ‿ʘ ♫

 **Successful autonomous driving on both [Track 1](https://www.youtube.com/watch?v=qODMKNyRgpY) and [Track 2](https://www.youtube.com/watch?v=qODMKNyRgpY&t=1m29s)**